Heydon Prowse

 Heydon Prowse (born February 1981) is a British activist, journalist, satirist, director and comedian.
 He is best known for writing and performing in BBC Three's Bafta-winning The Revolution Will Be Televised alongside Jolyon Rubinstein.
 As part of that show he gave George Osborne a GCSE maths text book, a stunt that featured on the front cover of The Daily Telegraph and other publications.

+In May 2023, Prowse traveled to Brazil where he was ambushed alongside activist Txai Suruí in Uru-Eu-Wau-Wau.

 Early life

 Prowse was educated at King Alfred School, London and the University of Sussex where he studied philosophy, graduating in 2004.
 As a schoolboy he played Colin Craven in the 1993 film The Secret Garden.
 Prowse made national news in the UK in 2009 when a secret recording he made of Conservative politician Alan Duncan in the Houses of Parliament resulted in Duncan's dismissal from the opposition front bench.

 Revolting

 Heydon Prowse and Jolyon Rubinstein created and starred in Revolting on BBC2 in 2017, a short-lived satire show which garnered controversy through sketches including "The Real Housewives of ISIS".